Reporting Electronic Abuse

-- Your system/server has been or is being attacked - Report the abuse immediately and do not make any changes to the system until you hear from the security officers on campus.
+- Your system/server has been or is being attacked - Report the abuse immediately and do not make any changes to the system until you hear from the ITS security team on campus.
 You may accidentally remove vital information that can be used as evidence.

 - You received offensive or threatening email or voicemail - Do not delete the offensive message as it can be used as evidence.

-- You suspect someone knows or is using your BC password or PIN - Report the compromise immediately with any substantiating evidence.
+- You suspect someone knows or is using your BC password - Report the compromise immediately with any substantiating evidence.
 Change your password immediately.
-Learn how to change your password
+Learn how to change your BC password.

 - You are aware of software copyright violations at Boston College.